I got a chance to watch a three-part video series from Eckhart Tolle– the title for the video series was Conscious Manifestation.

 ONE: Be in your present moment

 Your mind can have a strong gravitational pull to absorb all of your consciousness.
 Free up at least part of it for the awareness of the present moment.

 If your present moment is a projection of a future moment, there is nothing much you can do about it.
 If you let the present moment unfold in your consciousness, it opens up possibilities.

 A couple of simple ideas to identify with the consciousness and the present moment are – one, to witness my breathing going in and then out, and two, to feel the sensations in my body.
 Be aware without trying to label or judge it as good or bad.
-Be the witness, or focus on breathing through those body parts whether that is my chest, arms, or legs, or back, or any other area where I might be feeling throbbing vibrations, pain, or any different sensation there might be.
+Be the witness, or focus on breathing through those body parts, whether that is my chest, arms, legs, or back, or any other area where I might feel throbbing vibrations, pain, or any different sensation there might be.

 There is a tool I got from mindfulness meditation that I have helped me.
 I have described it towards the end of this blog post.